oskardolch/SteamCAD2/README.md

 and white techical drawing.
 The aim of SteamCAD2 is to fix some issues and also add new functionality.
 These are namely:

-* the whole core was compltely rebuilt to improve the rendering speed
+* the whole core was completely rebuilt to improve the rendering speed
 * creating paths consisting of one or more segments, this is especially usefull when rendering patterned lines
 * added abilities to control line join shapes and dash endings